Main content

 Biography

-Broyde is ordained (yoreh yoreh ve-yadin yadin) as a rabbi by Yeshiva University and was a member (dayan) of the Beth Din of America, the largest Jewish law court in America, where he once served as director while on leave from Emory.
-He was the Founding Rabbi of the Young Israel synagogue in Atlanta, a founder of the Atlanta Torah MiTzion kollel study program.
+In addition to his academic work, Broyde is an ordained rabbi and has served as a dayan and director in the Beth Din of America and the Founding Rabbi of the Young Israel synagogue in Atlanta.
 He served on boards of many schools and organizations in Atlanta, including more than 15 years as the chair of the medical ethics committee of Weinstein Hospice in Atlanta.

 He received a juris doctor from New York University and published a note on its law review.
 He also clerked for Judge Leonard I. Garth of the United States Court of Appeals for the Third Circuit.

-Education: New York University School of Law, JD 1988; Yeshiva University: Rabbi Isaac Elchanan Theological Seminary, Ordination 1991; Yeshiva University: Yeshiva College, BA, cum laude 1984
+Education: New York University School of Law, JD 1988; Yeshiva University: Rabbi Isaac Elchanan Theological Seminary, Ordination 1991; Yeshiva University: Yeshiva College, BA, cum laude 1984.